-The discovery contains 10 million ounces of palladium, platinum and gold – collectively called 3E, one of seven PGEs.
+The discovery contains 10 million ounces of palladium, platinum and gold – collectively called 3E, one of six PGEs.

 Chalice also confirmed the largest nickel sulphide discovery in more than 20 years as part of a 330-million-tonne mineral resource boasting 530,000 tonnes of nickel, 330,000 tonnes of copper and 53,000 tonnes of cobalt.

 It marks Chalice’s first discovery from its Julimar project, located 70 kilometres north-east of Perth, which was first staked by the company in early 2018.

 Chalice managing director and chief executive officer Alex Dorsch said it had been a strong effort by the team to develop Gonneville at such pace.

 “This is a major milestone for Chalice, coming just 18 months after our stunning first hole discovery at Julimar,” Dorsch said.